“The darker the night, the brighter the stars, The deeper the grief, the closer is God!”

 Why can’t I handle this on my own?

 As someone wise once said: “Suffering is a given.
 Suffering alone is intolerable.”
 Loss is one of the most difficult things a person can experience.
 While Western culture may teach us that there’s something wrong with getting help, community support is actually instrumental to the healing process for most people.
 Even if you’re not getting the support you need right now, having access to grief therapy means you don’t have to suffer alone.

 There Is Life After Loss

 You will never forget what you’ve lost, and you don’t have to.
 However, it is necessary to eventually face your grief if you want to move your life forward.
 You may not be able to imagine your life after this loss right now, but in time, you will.
 And we’ll be with you every step of the way.

 We understand that the decision to seek professional help can be a difficult one.
-If you are ready to find lasting healing, we invite you to call us at (623) 680-3486 or text 623 688-5115 .
-You may also choose to email email@example.com for for more information or to set a free 20-minute phone consultation to answer your questions and better understand how we can help you.
+Our Relationship Centers are located throughout the valley with counseling centers located in Phoenix, Anthem, Biltmore, Paradise Valley, and Scottsdale.
+Call us at 623-680-3486,text 623-688-5115, or email email@example.com.
+We offer a complimentary 20-minute phone consultation to answer your questions and better understand how we can help you.